washingtonstateuniversity/WSUWP-Build-Plugins-Public/the-events-calendar-filterbar/src/resources/postcss/utilities/README.md

 ### Variables

 Variables are any *reusable* property values named specifically for their use case.
 They are found in the `/variables` folder.
-Though some variables may hold the same value (e.g. `--border-radius-default: 4px;` and `--spacer-0: 4px`), their use cases are very different and should not be used interchangeably.
+Though some variables may hold the same value (e.g. `--tec-border-radius-default: 4px;` and `--tec-spacer-0: 4px`), their use cases are very different and should not be used interchangeably.

 SVGs are different from the other variables partial files.
 They are found in `/variables/_svgs.pcss` and are compiled using the [PostCSS Inline SVG](https://github.com/TrySound/postcss-inline-svg) plugin.